Raising Children with Natural Hair

 I, too, was raised on perms but because I was tender headed.
 Am tender headed.
-My scalp is very sensitive, my hair is very thick and my mother is very heavy handed; it was a very bad combination to deal with at a young age.
-So, perms were actually my savior and hold nothing against them.
+My scalp is very sensitive, my hair is very thick and my mother is very heavy handed.
+It was a very bad combination to deal with at a young age.
+So, perms were actually my savior and I hold nothing against them.

 With that being said, I've never felt more confidence and pride within myself than when I'm rocking a dope and fluffy twist out.
 And don't let me get a compliment! #killem

 I want my baby to feel that feeling.
 I want her to be proud of who she is, as she is.
 There's absolutely nothing wrong with how she's made.

 I want her to be prideful but I also want to give her every opportunity to build a thick skin against the haters, envious and those who choose not to understand.
 My baby has mixed hair, arguably "good" hair, so she'll receive unwarranted commentary from the fair skinned to the dark skinned and all in between.
 I can hope that by the time she's able to comprehend the negativity, there won't be any but I know that's wishful thinking right now.

 How We Maintain It

 I had to start Jayla on a hair regimen very early.
 I needed her to get use to having her hair done and that came with me pouring water over her face and combing it.
 In the beginning, she didn't have much hair (I was disappointed), but now it has sprouted and I can do all types of styles.

 Jayla gets her hair washed once a week because she is pretty rough on her hair and refuses to wear a bonnet (my mistake for waiting too long).
 Here's what I do to maintain the curls and keep it moisturized:

 1. Rinse hair thoroughly